 Degenerative brain diseases

-Research suggests that repeated or severe traumatic brain injuries might increase the risk of degenerative brain diseases.
-But, this risk can't be predicted for an individual — and researchers are still investigating if, why and how traumatic brain injuries might be related to degenerative brain diseases.
+The relationship between degenerative brain diseases and brain injuries is still unclear.
+But some research suggests that repeated or severe traumatic brain injuries might increase the risk of degenerative brain diseases.
+But this risk can't be predicted for an individual — and researchers are still investigating if, why and how traumatic brain injuries might be related to degenerative brain diseases.

 A degenerative brain disorder can cause gradual loss of brain functions, including: